boss2256/SiteSense/README.md

 ## Future Improvements

-1. **Enhanced Domain Checking**: Implementing additional similarity checks to detect common phishing patterns more effectively.
+1. **Enhanced Domain Similarity Checking**:
+   - Implement Levenshtein distance or other string similarity measures to detect subtle domain typos commonly used in phishing (e.g., `facebo0k.com` vs. `facebook.com`).
+   - Integrate trusted domain verification to flag known benign sites more accurately.

+2. **Robust Dataset Expansion**:
+   - Use API-based phishing and legitimate website datasets, such as those from online threat intelligence platforms, to ensure a more comprehensive and up-to-date data source.
-2. **Improving Dataset**: Including a broader dataset of legitimate websites to reduce false positives.
+   - Include a diverse dataset of legitimate websites, especially popular but lesser-known sites, to minimize false positives and improve model robustness.

+3. **Advanced Feature Engineering**:
-3. **Feature Engineering**: Exploring additional features such as domain age, hosting information, and WHOIS data for a more comprehensive detection model.
+   - Consider incorporating additional URL features such as domain age, registrar information, and WHOIS data, which can provide insights into the legitimacy of the site.
+   - Integrate domain reputation scores and hosting information to further distinguish between benign and phishing websites.

+4. **Automated Model Retraining**:
+   - Set up periodic data updates and model retraining to adapt to evolving phishing techniques and ensure the classifier remains effective against new threats.

 ## Usage